 - Krishna then reveals his divine, universal nature to Arjuna in a magnificent vision of a multitude of gods, stretching out to infinity.
 Resolved now to perform his duty to his lord, Arjuna leads his troops into battle.

-- For more information, see Bhagavad Gita On-Line and Bhagavad Gita home page
+- For more information, see Bhagavad Gita as it is

 On a hill overlooking the battlefield, Dhritarashtra hears the words of Krishna through his aid Sanjaya, who has been granted the ability to see and hear everything that happens in the battle, to relate these things to the blind king.
 Dhritarashtra shudders when he hears of Krishna’s theophany, fearing that nothing can stop the Pandavas with such a powerful being on their side.
 But he takes some comfort in knowing that Krishna cannot accomplish everything he wants, as he failed to arrange a peaceful solution to the conflict.